WebexCC-SA/LAB-1251/docs/lab02_LocationSettings.md

 <li><p>Select any of the available numbers</p></li>

 </ul>
-You will need to know these numbers in a subsequent lab; make a note of which ones you use
+<p>You will need to know your locations main number in a subsequent lab; make a
+note of which ones you use.</p>
 </td>
 </tr>
 <tr>